Skip to main content

 The query engine file

 The query engine file is different for each operating system.
 It is named query-engine-PLATFORM or libquery_engine-PLATFORM where PLATFORM corresponds to the name of a compile target.
 Query engine file extensions depend on the platform as well.
-As an example, if the query engine must run on a operating system such as macOS Intel, it is called libquery_engine-darwin.dylib.node or query-engine-darwin.
+As an example, if the query engine must run on a Darwin operating system such as macOS Intel, it is called libquery_engine-darwin.dylib.node or query-engine-darwin.
 You can find an overview of all supported platforms here.

 The query engine file is downloaded into the runtime directory of the generated Prisma Client when prisma generate is called.

 Note that the query engine is implemented in Rust.
-The source code is located in the repository.
+The source code is located in the prisma-engines repository.

 The query engine at runtime

-By default, Prisma Client loads the query engine as a .
+By default, Prisma Client loads the query engine as a Node-API library.
 You can alternatively configure Prisma to use the query engine compiled as an executable binary, which is run as a sidecar process alongside your application.
 The Node-API library approach is recommended since it reduces the communication overhead between Prisma Client and the query engine.

 Diagram showing the query engine and Node.js at runtime

 The query engine is started when the first Prisma Client query is invoked or when the $connect() method is called on your PrismaClient instance.
 Once the query engine is started, it creates a connection pool and manages the physical connections to the database.
-From that point onwards, Prisma Client is ready to send queries to the database (e.g. findUnique, findMany, create, ...).
+From that point onwards, Prisma Client is ready to send queries to the database (e.g. findUnique(), findMany, create, ...).

 The query engine is stopped and the database connections are closed when $disconnect() is invoked.